mdombrov-33/twitch-analytics-mcp/README.md

 ```
 MCP Client ←→ MCP Protocol ←→ FastMCP Server ←→ Twitch API
                                     ↓
-                            SQLite Analytics History
+                            SQLite Cache & History
 ```

-When you ask questions about Twitch analytics, the server makes fresh API calls to fetch real-time data and optionally caches it to build historical analytics.
-Every tool call gets the latest live data directly from Twitch.
+When you ask questions or make requests, the server fetches real-time data from Twitch's API and can also query cached historical data.
+This enables both current information and trend analysis through natural language queries.

 ## MCP Client Compatibility